-Could a diet based on your blood type be what you need to achieve better health and overall state of well being?
+Could a diet based on your blood type be what you need to achieve better health?
 The founder of the blood type diet, naturopath Peter D’Adamo believes that to be so.

 The Blood Type Diet is a diet plan that categorizes people into four groups according to their blood type.
 It categorizes people into four groups and recommends a diet specific to each group in order to match their body’s capacity for digestion and nutrient absorption.
 Though a lot of people may think that generalizing people into just four groups may be insufficient, Peter D’Adamo maintains that following this diet together with a fit and healthy lifestyle can guarantee that each person will have a marked improvement in their health overall.

 The four groups enumerated in the blood type diet are O, A, B, and AB.
 The diet created by Peter D’Adamo and discussed extensively in his book Eat For Your Type back in 1996 believes that the different types of food elicits different reactions to people from the different blood type categories and therefore, eating the right type of food can garner the best results in terms of losing weight, managing allergic reactions, and reducing inflammations.

 D’Adamo states that the lectin, a type of protein that is present in certain foods, combines with sugar molecules and each blood type differently which causes the differences in the reaction.
 He claims that because of the genetic code within each blood group, the effects vary.
 He goes on further to say that the effect of lectin in the gut may cause the immune system to not work at its optimum capacity and this is the reason why following this diet can make your digestive tract work better and effectively.

 D’Adamo based the categorization of the groups on whether the blood of that specific blood type aggulates with specific lectin found in food.
 The categories are also based on human ancestral gene history.